The idea of a constructive fight seems next to impossible, as arguments are often associated with bad blood, harsh feedbacks, and broken glasses.

 We all hate it when a loved one tells us that nothing is wrong before they slam our eggs on the kitchen table, causing the runny yoke to splash across our face, and knock the hot coffee into our lap (true story).
 It shouldn’t be a secret.
 Tell your partner why you’re upset, or please refer to step two.
 And don’t repeat yourself once you do confess unless you’re asked to.
 You reduce the strength of your argument, each time you repeat what’s already been said.

 Since every fight must have a purpose (other than winning), once you are heard, make it clear what you are looking for to end the argument.
-Perhaps you want them to be home earlier, spend more time with the kids, or make an effort to put more romance into your relationship.
+Perhaps you want them to be home earlier, spend more time with the kids, or make an effort to put more romance into your relationship, tell them what you need.

 Every action has its consequences, and if you want your request to avoid falling on empty air, make sure that they know the consequence for their actions if they continue to disrespect a reasonable request.
 Keep in mind, these are not idle threats.
 These are clear directives on how you intend to react if your partner continues to hurt your feelings.
 You must follow through with these, or your partner will never respect your feelings.